influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/config.md

 ### `[monitor]`

-The `[monitor]` section settings control InfluxDB's [system self-monitoring](https://github.com/influxdata/influxdb/blob/1.7/monitor/README.md).
+The `[monitor]` section settings control the InfluxDB [system self-monitoring](https://github.com/influxdata/influxdb/blob/1.7/monitor/README.md).

 By default, InfluxDB writes the data to the `_internal` database.
 If that database does not exist, InfluxDB creates it automatically.